Academic Policy 1405.11

 - Awards for excellence, especially from national or international academic organizations.

-- Significance of completed performances, presentations, exhibitions, workshops, recitals, or lectures.
+- Significance of completed performances, presentations, exhibitions, workshops, recitals,

-- Awards of grants and contracts that indicate recognition of creative work and research achievement or capability.
+- Awards of grants and contracts that indicate recognition of creative work and research

 - Economically significant commercialized patents, ideas, or discoveries.